Aberdur/Micronto/README.md

-Microbiota on Human Health Ontology (Micronto)\n Alejandro Bernabeu Duréndez & Alberto González Calatayud\n Semantic Technologies \n
+Microbiota on Human Health Ontology (Micronto)

+Alejandro Bernabeu Duréndez & Alberto González Calatayud

+Semantic Technologies

-Computational Biology (UPM)\n
+Computational Biology (UPM)

 Overview The Microbiota on Human Health Ontology, or Micronto, is a semantic representation of the relationships between various elements related to the microbiota and its impact on human health.
 This ontology is designed to provide a structured and standardized framework for capturing knowledge about the intricate interplay between microbial communities and human well-being.